Franktown, Colorado

 Franktown is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Douglas County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The Franktown post office has the ZIP Code 80116.
-At the United States Census 2010, the population of the Franktown CDP was 395, while the population of the 80116 ZIP Code Tabulation Area was 3,942 including adjacent areas.
-Douglas County governs the unincorporated town.
+At the United States Census 2020, the population of the Franktown CDP was 409.

 History

+Franktown is named for James Frank Gardner, a prospector who built a cabin 2.9 mi north of the present location of Franktown in 1859 that became known as Frankstown in the Kansas Territory (also in the extralegal Jefferson Territory.)
+The Territory of Colorado was created on February 28, 1861, and the new territory created Douglas County on November 1, 1861, with Frankstown as the first county seat.
+On September 8, 1862, the former Russellville post office moved to Frankstown.
+(Russellville, 1.6 mi southeast of the present location of Franktown, had been settled by members of the William Greeneberry Russell Party in 1858.)

-Franktown is named for Hon.
-J. Frank Gardner, an early resident.
-Franktown was the first county seat of Douglas County, serving in this role from 1861 until 1863.
-James Frank Gardner, a would-be gold miner who built a squatter's cabin four miles north of here in 1859.
-A popular rest stop on the busy Jimmy Camp Trail (which followed Cherry Creek into Denver), "Frank's Town" was designated the seat of Douglas County in 1861; the settlement moved to its current location two years later.
-Though railroads made the trail obsolete after 1870, and the county offices moved to Castle Rock in 1874, Franktown remained a ranching and farming hub, held together by its church, school, grange, and handful of businesses.
-It never incorporated, and during the twentieth century no more than a hundred people called it home, but that's how the locals liked it.
-Even as suburban sprawl surrounded it in the 1990s, Franktown resisted efforts to develop, maintaining a distinctly rural identity.
+In 1864, the county seat was moved south to California Ranch (at the present location of Franktown), a popular rest stop on the busy Jimmy Camp Trail (which followed Cherry Creek north to Denver.)
+The residents and post office of Frankstown soon followed to California Ranch and the new post office took the name Franktown, Colorado, although the name Frankstown persisted.
+The Denver & Rio Grande Railroad reached the new town of Colorado Springs on October 27, 1871, and traffic on the Jimmy Camp Trail rapidly subsided.
+In 1874, Douglas County moved its county seat to the new town of Castle Rock on the railroad.
+Despite losing the county seat, Frankstown remained a ranching and farming hub, held together by its church, school, grange, and handful of businesses.
+In 1885, the Town of Frankstown incorporated.
+During the twentieth century, no more than a hundred people called it home.

+Even as suburban sprawl surrounded it at the turn of the millennium, Franktown resisted efforts to develop, maintaining a distinctly rural identity.
+On November 14, 2007, the Colorado Department of State declared the government of the Town of Frankstown officially abandoned and Franktown became an unincorporated community.

+Grange

-The Grange Franktown's strong agricultural roots made it a natural fit for the grange, a cooperative farmers' movement that swept rural America in the mid-1870s.
-Several dozen chapters formed in Colorado, including the Fonder Grange (founded near here in 1875) and its successor, Pikes Peak Grange No. 163 (established in Franktown in 1908).
+Franktown's strong agricultural roots made it a natural fit for The Grange, a cooperative farmers' movement that swept rural America in the mid-1870s.
+Several dozen chapters formed in Colorado, including the Fonder Grange (founded in 1875) and its successor, Pikes Peak Grange No. 163 (established in Franktown in 1908).
 Both belonged to the statewide grange organization, which set up credit unions, insurance programs, and other services, and to the national grange association, which pursued long-range political goals.
-But it was the local chapters that really affected farmers' lives.
-The dances, holiday picnics, and town meetings they sponsored helped sparsely populated communities forge a sense of identity.
+Local chapters more directly affected farmers' lives, with activities such as dances, holiday picnics, and town meetings.
+These sponsored events helped sparsely populated communities forge a sense of identity.
 Still active today, Pike's Peak Grange No. 163 in Franktown is listed on the National Register of Historic Places.